EmilyMabie/CareAndKeepingOfTobyAndOllie/README.md

 # CareAndKeepingOfTobyAndOllie
 An informational resource about caring for Toby and Ollie, the two puppies of the Jurbie household.

+## Video 1: Leaving them in the House
 [![Alt text](https://img.youtube.com/vi/yaz3BEdWUus/0.jpg)](https://youtu.be/yaz3BEdWUus)